The Impact of Observing Strategy on Reliable Classification of Standard Candle Stars: Detection of Amplitude, Period, and Phase Modulation (Blazhko Effect) of RR Lyrae Stars with LSST: Conclusions

 \section{Conclusions}

 The LSST survey shows great potential for carrying out the science goals of mapping the Milky Way and exploring the transient and variable optical sky.
-We here explored especially its possiblities to detect the characteristic modulations of amplitude, period and phase shown by many RR Lyrae stars, the so-called Blazhko effect.
-Systematically studying this effect, which is known since more than 100 years \citep{Blazhko1907}, so far was difficult as all-sky surveys such as PS1 3$\pi$ lack the necessary number of observations within the rather short time frame of this effect which ranges from weeks to months, whereas other surveys have the necessary cadence to clearly show the Blazhko effect, but have a relatively small footprint, such as e.g. the TESS survey that makes population studies difficult.
+We here explored especially its possibilities to detect the characteristic modulations of amplitude, period and phase shown by many RR Lyrae stars, the so-called Blazhko effect.
+Systematically studying this effect, which is known since more than 100 years \citep{Blazhko1907, Kollath2011}, so far was difficult as all-sky surveys such as PS1 3$\pi$ lack the necessary number of observations within the rather short time frame of this effect which ranges from weeks to months, whereas other surveys have the necessary cadence to clearly show the Blazhko effect, but have a relatively small footprint or highly selective input target lists, such as e.g. the TESS survey, making population studies difficult.

 With the upcoming LSST survey, which will cover a wide area of the sky with deep, rapid observations, we see an exciting possibility in carrying out such population studies.

 In this paper, we have developed a metric to investigate the impact of observing strategy choices on the detectability of the Blazhko effect.